Schools are facing dire staff shortages. Some are asking parents to step in.

 The Texas school isn’t alone.

-At Hays Consolidated Independent School District, just south of Austin, parents are now considered qualified to fill in for absent teachers without the 30 college hours usually required, district representatives told TV station Fox 7 Austin.
+At Hays Consolidated Independent School District, just south of Austin, parents are now considered qualified to fill in for absent teachers without the 30 college hours usually required, district spokesman Tim Savoy said in a statement.
 A flier posted on the district’s Facebook page says its schools are hiring “certified and eligible noncertified” substitute teachers.

 In the Dallas metro area, Richardson Independent School District called on parents Wednesday to help it overcome “immediate and critical shortages” of staff by volunteering to work as cafeteria monitors, central office assistants or substitute teachers.
 And in Palo Alto, Calif., the district’s superintendent filmed a video begging for volunteers so that schools could stay open.